 - Workshop 2: Bike-free areas: Presentation (PDF, 940K)

 - Thursday 5 October 2023: 12:30 - 14:30 pm – Criteria for the assessment of new bike tracks

 - Thursday 26 October 2023: 12:30 - 14:30 pm – Wrap-up

 Our next steps

-We are currently undertaking preparatory and planning work to ensure a legally robust review process is followed.
-This requires us to consult with consultation boards and tangata whenua before any reviews are initiated.
+We are currently undertaking preparatory and planning work to ensure a legally robust review.
+This requires us to consult with conservation boards and tangata whenua.